FestivALL Event Guide

 Paint It! culminates in an exhibit of juried artists' work at the Howard County Center for the Arts from July 1 through August 9.
 Artists and the public are invited to attend the free opening reception on Monday, July 1 from 6-8pm.
 During the reception, awards will be presented to the artists and the exhibited artwork will be available for purchase.

 Weekend Ten: July 4th - 7th

-The Columbia Lakefront will have Firework Fest on the Fourth of July.
-Fireworks will start after dark and if it rains on July 4th then it will be changed to July 5th.
-Fireworks will start at dark, around 9:30 pm.
+The Columbia Lakefront 4th of July Fireworks will start after dark on July 4th at 9:30 PM.
 Those wanting to place a blanket may start beginning at 8 AM on July 4.
 Those wanting to place a tarp on the grass may start at 3 PM, so the grass can be protected.
-Attendees must arrive early to avoid traffic.
+Attendees should arrive early to avoid traffic.
 Little Patuxent Parkway will be closed about 7 PM and will not reopen until the fireworks are over.
 Free parking is available in the parking lot at the mall or off of Wincopin Circle.

 Weekend Eleven: July 12th - 14th

 On July 13, the African Cultural Experience will be hosting “A Trip to Africa” at Carroll Baldwin Hall in Savage.
 This festival celebrates diversity in the community by showing the unique Arts, Music, Fashion, Food, Games, Dance, and Folktales from other countries.
 You can shop, eat, drink and dance as the activities take place.
 This is a great experience of amazing cultural performance, great food, and upbeat music.